gnosis/dex-research/dFusion/dFusionSpec.md

 This snark would check that:

 - By SHA256 hashing the `[deposit information]`, we are getting the `depositHash`
-- Calculate the stateHash based on updated balances and make sure it matches input
+- Calculate the stateHash based on current balances and make sure it matches input
 - for( deposits in `[deposit information]`)
 	- Update the leaf with the current balance,
 - Recalculate the stateHash based on updated balances